GibraltarSoftware/Loupe.JavaScript/src/loupe-angular/README.md

     // to set the Loupe target, if not the same domain or port this.loupe.setLogServer('https://mysite.com');

-    // to set authentication details if required by the server this.loupe.setAuthorizationHeader(new Header('Basic', 'QWxhZGRpbjpPcGVuU2VzYW1l'));

     // log a message
     this.loupe.information(this.title, 'App Started', 'The client application has started');
   }